kingws/AndroidEventBus/README.md

 }
 ```

-While I did not take advantage of it in this app, we do have the ability to create custom error handling by extending the RetrofitError object.
+While I did not take advantage of it in this app, we do have the ability to create custom error handling by implementing the ErrorHandler interface.

 ### API Service with Parameters